natalieagus/50033/docs/02-babies/checkoff.md

 Once you've implemented everything in this handout, then for **checkoff** you're required to add these new features listed below.

 :::caution Grading notes
 As usual, the grading for this lab is **binary** (completed or not completed).
 This means you should implement <span className="orange-bold">all features</span> above to obtain the mark.
+If you're already experienced with Unity and would like to experiment, you're free to implement similar features.
+In this checkoff, the feature we are looking for are: to existence of two or more different interactable objects that the player can manipulate, complete with some sound effects.
 :::

 ### Question Box